 Often, secured business loan rates are better than unsecured loan rates because the overall risk of the loan is lower.

 One of the most important distinctions between secured and unsecured loans is if a borrower goes out of business and needs to liquidate assets to pay off debts, lenders with secured agreements are paid first.
 Depending on the circumstances, the payment might be repossessed property.

 Is a Secured Small Business Loan Right for You?

 If you have assets to pledge as collateral to secure business funding, and if you’re willing to post them, the answer is yes.

 If the answer is no, an unsecured loan probably is a better fit for you.
 If you find yourself having difficulty deciding between a secured or an unsecured loan for your business, consider the following:

 - Do you own your business assets?

-- How much funding are you looking for?
+- How much funding do you need?

 - What is your credit score?

 These 3 factors will play a large role in helping you decide which loan type is right for you, as well as which loan type you have a better chance of qualifying for.
-(Note that a secured business loan with bad credit is possible if a business owner has the collateral to back the funding.)
+(Note that obtaining a secured business loan with bad credit is possible if a business owner has the collateral to back the funding.)